RajeshBera/boat-animation/README.md

-# boatmoving animation with beautiful visual effect using HTML & CSS
+# Boat moving animation with beautiful visual effect using HTML & CSS